 What information to have ready before you contact HMRC

-Before you call, gather a short bundle of key documents so the call is quick and clear.
+Before you call or log in, gather a short bundle of key documents so the process is quick and straightforward.
+Preparation is the single most effective way to avoid repeat calls and wasted time.

 Finding and safeguarding your URN or UTR

-After successful TRS registration, the lead trustee gets a letter with the Unique Reference Number (URN) or the Unique Taxpayer Reference (UTR) if the trust is taxable.
-The URN is 15 letters/numbers (for example ABTRUST12345678).
-The UTR is 10 digits (for example 1234567890).
+After successful TRS registration, the lead trustee receives a letter from HMRC containing the Unique Reference Number (URN) or the Unique Taxpayer Reference (UTR) if the trust is taxable.
+The URN is a 15-character alphanumeric code (for example ABTRUST12345678).
+The UTR is a 10-digit number (for example 1234567890).
+Non-taxable trusts — such as a Family Home Protection Trust that holds the family home but generates no income — will typically receive only a URN.

 Keep that number safe.
-Store the letter securely and share a copy with your solicitor for backup.
+Store the letter securely alongside your trust deed and share a copy with your solicitor or accountant for backup.
+If you lose it, you will need to call the TRS helpline and pass identity checks to recover it.

 Personal details you should have to hand